‘My father’s passion for care was a real driving force’

 Suzi tells us how for her father, being a doctor wasn’t just his job, it was his life.
 “Dad could get called out at any time.
 In those days, GP’s were on call 24 hours a day, I can even recall times where patients came to our house.”

 Looking back over 50 years ago, the road network and vehicles hugely impacted on the time taken to get to patients.
-Just as today the rural nature of Lincolnshire plays a huge role on why the demand for LIVES service is so important.
+Just as today the rural nature of Lincolnshire plays a huge role in why the demand for LIVES service is so important.

 Dr Cooper knew that when minutes matter, there needed to be a better process in place, often ambulances were taking too long, and patient outcomes were affected.
 In 1970, with the support of friend and fellow Doctor, Dr Harper Smith, he called upon the support of doctors across the county to be there in an emergency, and Lincolnshire Integrated Voluntary Emergency Service (LIVES) was born.

-A little over a year later, in the January of 1971, after their initial call for help, Dr Cooper had secured over 90 doctors to support his call to action.
+A little over a year later, in January of 1971, after their initial call for help, Dr Cooper had secured over 90 doctors to support his call to action.
 This army of physicians often had the support of their family and work colleagues to ensure LIVES goal could be achieved.
 Suzi recalled, “Mum became just as much a part of LIVES as Dad.
 She would be at home taking the calls and relaying the patient information and location.”
 Dr Cooper’s Office Manager, Mallie Daubney also gave support, his passion for patient care inspiring so many.

-Everyone at LIVES knows the importance of Dr Coopers part in our charity, his dedication along with many others is why we have saved so many lives.
+Everyone at LIVES knows the importance of Dr Cooper’s part in our charity, his dedication along with many others is why we have saved so many lives.